+Fig 7.1 - Hyper Parameter Tuning of Logistic Regression

 Modeling using BERT

 BERT (Bidirectional Encoder Representations from Transformers) is a revolutionary natural language processing (NLP) model introduced by Google AI researchers.
 It redefined how pre-trained language representations are learned and utilized.
 The transformative aspect of BERT lies in its bidirectional approach to understanding context within language.
 Unlike previous models that processed text in a left-to-right or right-to-left manner, BERT considers both directions simultaneously.
 This means that each word's representation is influenced by its surrounding words, enabling BERT to grasp the intricacies of language semantics and nuances more effectively.